imaginevision/Z-Camera-Doc/E2/http.md

 	//...
 }
 ```
-### Session
+## Session
 Only one client can control the camera at the same time.

 You can try to get the session in the following interface, status code 409 means that you are failed to get the session.
 ```HTTP
 GET /ctrl/session
 ```
+Most of the command under /ctrl/* requeir the ownership of session.

-Quit the current session.
+Quit the session.

 Once you leave your control application, you'd better to quit the session.
 ```HTTP
 GET /ctrl/session?action=quit
 ```

-### Date/time
+## Date/time
-It's recommand that sync the date/time every time you connect to the camera.
+It's recommend that sync the date/time every time you connect to the camera.
 ```HTTP
 GET /datetime?date=YYYY-MM-DD&time=hh:mm:ss
 ```
-### System control
+## System control
 ```HTTP
 GET /ctrl/shutdown
 GET /ctrl/reboot
 ```

-### Working mode
+## Working mode
-Basicly, the camera works in two major modes: video recording and playback.
+Basically, the camera works in two major modes: video record and playback.

-#### Query the working mode
+### Query the working mode
 ```HTTP
 GET /ctrl/mode?action=query
 ```